jcbaey/azurewebsites-cookie/README.md

 - This project demonstrates a potential security flaw on **Azure application services** (also called **Azure-websites**)

-- When the logging is activated on the app service and when a server responds with a set-cookie without the *secure* flag, like this:
+- When the CORS settings are used to limit CSRF on the app service and when a server responds with a set-cookie without the *secure* flag, like this:

  ```
 'Set-Cookie': `randomCookie=test; Path=/; HttpOnly; SameSite=Lax`,